yhkaplan/presentations/2021/09/19/README.md

 - [SE-0240: Ordered Collection Diffing](https://github.com/apple/swift-evolution/blob/main/proposals/0240-ordered-collection-diffing.md) is your friend
     - Find inserted, deleted, and updated items/sections, then simply use [`performBatchUpdates(_:completion:)`](https://developer.apple.com/documentation/uikit/uicollectionview/1618045-performbatchupdates)

-^ Seems easy to move from RxDataSources if you haven't already
+^ Seems easy to move from IGListKit and RxDataSources if you haven't already

 ---